Signed in as:

 What was the experience of a formal musical education like?

 I didn’t even know how to read notes when I arrived in Edmonton, so it was a steep learning curve for sure!
 But, for me, jazz related back to classic country and I was able to find my way.
-It was a big step musically to take in and learn so much formally, from reading music to high level musical theory to composition, and just playing with players of a very high caliber.
+It was a big step musically to take in and learn so much formally, from reading music to high level musical theory to composition, and just learning from players of a very high caliber.
 And, I was around people who loved music as much as I did, so I was able to open up socially and enjoy life.
 Oh, and I met my wife there too.
 In Edmonton, Kirby and I started gigging a lot as well.
 It was great training for what came next.

 Well, what came next?